 Upload your menu online

-Host your menu as a PDF on Google Drive, Dropbox, or your website, or create a dedicated menu page on your restaurant website.
+Host your menu as a PDF on Google Drive, Dropbox, or your website, or create a dedicated menu page on your restaurant website using your CMS.
+The hosting choice affects load speed and update workflow so choose based on how often you change the menu and how technical your team is.
+A dedicated page on your own site offers the best long-term flexibility.

 Get the direct link